Crown Lands

 Ongoing maintenance and monitoring would also be required to avoid dam failure which, if occurred, could result in environmental damage.

-As the spillway is currently unguarded and can be accessed by the public, Crown Lands will install safety barriers on either side in the short term (mid-to-late 2022) to improve public safety.
+As the spillway was unguarded and could be accessed by the public, Crown Lands has installed safety barriers to improve public safety.

 View of colliery dam water